prebid/prebid-server-java/docs/config-app.md

 - `http-client.use-compression` - if equals to `true` httpclient compression is enabled for requests (see [also](https://vertx.io/docs/apidocs/io/vertx/core/http/HttpClientOptions.html#setTryUseCompression-boolean-))
 - `http-client.max-redirects` - set the maximum amount of HTTP redirections to follow.
 A value of 0 (the default) prevents redirections from being followed.

+## Remote-file-syncer
+- `remote-file-syncer.download-url` - url to database file to download.
+- `remote-file-syncer.save-filepath` - local path to downloaded database file.
+- `remote-file-syncer.retry-count` - how many times try to download.
+- `remote-file-syncer.retry-interval-ms` - how long to wait between failed retries.
+- `remote-file-syncer.timeout-ms` - default operation timeout for obtaining database file.
+- `remote-file-syncer.http-client.connect-timeout-ms` - set the connect timeout.
+- `remote-file-syncer.http-client.max-redirects` - set the maximum amount of HTTP redirections to follow.
+A value of 0 (the default) prevents redirections from being followed.

 ## Auction (OpenRTB)
 - `auction.blacklisted-accounts` - comma separated list of blacklisted account IDs.
 - `auction.blacklisted-apps` - comma separated list of blacklisted applications IDs, requests from which should not be processed.